Pesticides

 If you plan to apply phytocides on a dam, dike or around a power station, or to subcontract the work, be sure to:

-Permit holders must keep and retain a register of pesticide purchases, sales and utilization.
-Based on the type of permit, the modèle de registre d’achat et d’utilisation de pesticides – permis de catégorie (DOC 0.90 Mb) C (DOC 0.90 Mb) template or modèle de registre d’achat et d’utilisation de pesticides – permis de catégorie (DOC 555 Kb) D (DOC 555 Kb) template may be used.
-Ensute that all by-laws of Québec municipalities that regulate the use of pesticides are complied with.
+Permit holders must maintain and keep a register of pesticide purchases and utilization.
+Based on the type of permit, the modèle de registre d’achat et d’utilisation de pesticides – permis de catégorie C (XLSX 78 Kb) (in French only) template or modèle de registre d’achat et d’utilisation de pesticides – permis de catégorie D (XLSX 53 Kb) (in French only) template may be used.

 Exposure to pesticides